hoangduytran/blender-manual/manual/editors/text_editor.rst

    Unindents the selection.
 Toggle Comments :kbd:`Ctrl-Slash`.
    Toggles whether the selected line(s) are a Python comment.
-   If no lines are selected the current line is toggled.
+   If no lines are selected, the current line is toggled.
 Convert Whitespace
    Converts indentation characters *To Spaces* or *To Tabs*.